When going through a union-organizing drive, the most important actions for a manager to take are to: (Select TWO options.)

 Which of the following is the purpose of the business impact analysis when creating a business continuity plan?

-The most important purpose of a crisis management plan is to prepare the organization for:
+The most important component in an effective crisis management plan is that it be designed for: